ahemaid/KGraphX/README.md

 2. Run `npm install --force` to install the dependencies and build the project
 3. Run `npm install grunt-cli -g` (install the npm package `grunt-cli` globally)
 4. Run `grunt webserver` starts a local live-updating webserver
+5. Then, KGraphX GUI is accessible at http://localhost:8000/

 Fuseki Server Installation